WagleTanvi/myprofile/README.md

 # myprofile
-A portfolio introducing me created through REACT
+A portfolio introducing me created through REACT and deployed through s3

 ### Future Features/Fixes
 * Pull data directly from github for the cards